 The Names \ Biography

-The Names are an acclaimed cold wave group from Belgium, probably best known for their early association with Factory Records and Les Disques du Crépuscule as well as producer Martin 'Zero' Hannett.
+The Names are an acclaimed cold wave group from Belgium, best known for their early association with Factory Records and Les Disques du Crépuscule as well as producer Martin 'Zero' Hannett.

 Early Years: The Passengers

 The Names evolved from local new wave group The Passengers, formed in Brussels around Christmas 1977 by guitarist Marc Deprez and bassist Michel Sordinia, then styling himself as Mike S. Christophe Den Tandt subsequently joined on drums, and together with second guitarist Robert Franckson and singer Isabelle Hanrez the band began to play out locally.
 Given the gender configuration, comparisons with Blondie were inevitable.
 Musically, early sets combined Velvet Underground and Richard Hell covers with original material such as All Through the Night (issued in 2013 on the archive Belgian punk compilation Everything Is Shit).
 Despite being university students the punk ethos held sway: having entered (and won) the First Belgian Punk Contest in March 1978, The Passengers turned down their prize of a one-off single deal.

 As 1978 progressed the group attracted the beginnings of a following, at the samne time improving as musicians so that their music grew more sophisticated.
 Following the departure of Franckson and Hanrez, Sordinia took over as frontman, gradually mastering the art of playing bass and singing simultaneously.
 Den Tandt scraped together sufficient funds to buy a basic synthesizer, while Deprez remained on guitar.
 The group spent most of 1978 and early 1979 refining their sound, and penning original songs such as Speak German to Your Car, Reduced to Stereotypes and Dance in Circles.